-The academic school day will start at 8:00 and end at 3:00.
-All students must be in their classroom by 8:00.
+The Lower School (K-7th grades) academic school day will start at 8:00 a.m. and end at 3:00 p.m.
+All students must be in their classroom by 8:00 a.m.
 Students not in class at this time must be signed in by their parents in the front office and receive a tardy slip.
-Parents are expected to pick up their children no later than 3:40 PM.
+Parents are expected to pick up their children no later than 3:40 p.m.